I almost paid 180,000 dirhams in capital gains tax on a property sale I didn’t need to pay at all.

 This is the big one.
 And it is completely legal.

-The Primary Residence Exemption (6-Year Rule)
+The Principal Residence Exemption (6-Year Rule)

 Zero.
 Full exemption.

 This is not a loophole.
 It is written directly into the Moroccan tax code under Article 63 of the Code Général des Impôts (CGI).
+This is the Morocco TPI exemption most sellers either overlook or don’t know how to claim properly.

 To qualify, you need to prove the property was your main home.
 The DGI looks at things like:

-• Your registered address on official documents
+- Your registered address on official documents

-• Utility bills in your name at that address
+- Utility bills in your name at that address

-• Your residence status with local authorities
+- Your residence status with local authorities

-• Proof of continuous occupation
+- Proof of continuous occupation

 I used this exemption myself.
 I had been living in my apartment in Casablanca for seven years.
 When I sold, I brought my utility bills, my residence card showing that address, and a letter from the syndic.
 The notary processed the sale with zero TPI.